jkyip/Mingar-Data-Analysis/README.md

 ### Folders

 - `data-raw/`: Contains the raw data provided by the client, as well as the licensed data for postcode conversion, census data, and web scraping results (not to be made publicly available).
-- `data/`: Should contain any datasets created in `data-cleaning.Rmd` and used in `sta303-final-project.Rmd`.
-- `cache/`: Appears after setting up Canadian census data (not needed for assessment submission).

 ### Files